seydel/QENS_utilities/README.md

 gof = goodness_of_fit( x, y, popt, q, n, r, dy, **protein_fit ) .

 The function convoluted_model_parser builds the actual fit function from a sum of Voigt functions and the background.
-Is called by model_sqw_parser which contains the different models for the scattering function.
+It is called by model_sqw_parser which contains the different models for the scattering function.
 Importantly, model_sqw_parser can be extended by adding new models following the existing scheme.

 The spectrometer resolution function expressed by a sum of an arbitrary number of Gaussians can be fitted by the function resolution_function.
 This function is quite involved, as it has been attempted to accommodate several different spectrometers.
 A successful fit of a resolution function by a sum of Gaussians in general requires a considerable effort in adapting initial guesses and boundaries.
 It is noted that the Gaussians may have non-zero center positions along the energy axis.